 Nestlé produces each year a detailed Annual Report, which reviews the business.
-It also provides detailed audited financial statements for the year under review, prepared according to the International Financial Reporting Standards (IFRS).
-This document is complemented by the Half-Yearly Report.
+It also provides detailed audited Financial Statements for the year under review, prepared according to the International Financial Reporting Standards (IFRS).
+These are complemented by the Half-Yearly Report.